rjpcasalino/blog_bt/src/posts/2024-10-26-Moby-Dick-or-The-Whale-or-SomePostOnTheNetAboutAWhale.md

 <hr>

-"Herman Melville's composition of _Moby-Dick_, a dawdling, on-and-off affair"—— I must interject.
+"Herman Melville's composition of _Moby-Dick_, a dawdling, on-and-off affair"<span>&mdash;</span>might I interject a notion at this juncture?

-Here is the reason ppl don't read Melville.
+Here is the reason people don't read Melville.

 Paglia sees _Moby-Dick_ as "a sexual reply to _The Scarlet Letter_" and I've got nothing else on that but moving on
 		I quote her at length in what follows because I love her.
 Because she is right?

-"...correct a sexual excluson, but _Moby-Dick_'s worldview is vaster."
+"...correct a sexual exclusion, but _Moby-Dick_'s worldview is vaster."

 "hermaphroditizes the great whale"

 one of the "novel's supreme moments" quoting Paglia:
 Quoting Melville:
-    "A vast pulpy mass, furlongs in length and breadth, of glancing cream-color, lay floating on the water, innumerable long arms radiating from its centre, and curling curling curling——
+    "A vast pulpy mass, furlongs in length and breadth, of glancing cream-color, lay floating on the water, innumerable long arms radiating from its centre, and curling curling curling<span>&mdash;</span>

     God is "gender-neutral" _(cheers of "yes" and "right")_ and it's true that Melville cannot "bear to leave his loom gender-netural"